RDearnaley/agentplatform/README.md

     - We'll likely also need alerting, dashboards, resource usage monitoring, etc. etc.

 #### Data storage
 A database would seem obvious.
 Data storage needs are open-ended, so one with XML or JSON support seems useful.
 I'm inclined to avoid Oracle given it's overhead.
 With 1 agent and 2 tasks it feel like massive overkill, but obviously this is intended to scale to the point where this would be needed.
-I'm wondering if I should leave this as a TBD, but it feels like a large omission in a framework.
+I'm wondering if I should leave this as a TODO, but it feels like a large omission in a framework.
     - If we want to go NoSQL then BaseX, eXist seem like plausible candidates, but I'm not familiar with them
     - I'm inclined to just use a SQL database, this situation seems unchallenging enough for it to be a reasonable choice, in which case PostgreSQL (aka Postgres) seems like a good solution, since it supports XML and is free.
 (MS SQL Server does as well, but it isn't free, and I'm building on Mac, where is can only be run in a Docker container, which sounds like a pain.)
         - PostgreSQL doesn't have a built-in GUI, but some can be found at https://pgdash.io/blog/postgres-gui-tools.html